-Recognizing how important photographs are, not only to a photojournalist but to society at large, Lost Rolls America will celebrate with the publication of a book of photos from contributors alongside an exhibition at the Photoville Festival in New York City in 2017 and Month of Photography Los Angeles in 2018.
+Recognizing how important photographs are, not only to a photojournalist but to society at large, Lost Rolls America celebrated this with an exhibition at the Photoville Festival in New York City in 2017 and Month of Photography Los Angeles in 2018.

 About the Team

-RON HAVIV, project creator, is an Emmy nominated, award-winning photojournalist and co-founder of the photo agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.
+RON HAVIV, Creator of LRA, is an Emmy-nominated, award-winning photojournalist and co-founder of the photo agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.

 In the last three decades, Haviv has covered more than twenty-five conflicts and worked in over one hundred countries.
 He has published four critically acclaimed collections of photography, and his work has been featured in numerous museums and galleries, including the Louvre, the United Nations, and the Council on Foreign Relations.